benny019/Analysis-of-the-Little-Dry-Season-LDS-Variability-in-Lagos-Nigeria./README.md

 ![](LDS_intro.png)
 ## Introduction
-This project, conducted as part of my industrial training in Meteorology and Climate Science, analyzes the Little Dry Season (LDS) in Lagos, Nigeria.
+This research, conducted as part of my industrial training in Meteorology and Climate Science, analyzes the Little Dry Season (LDS) in Lagos, Nigeria.
 Motivated by a prolonged dry period observed during my internship (July-November), I investigated the temporal variability of the LDS over 20 years (2004-2023) using available rainfall data.

 ## Skills Demonstrated
 This project combined data analysis and meteorological skills.
 I extracted and processed ERA5 rainfall data from the Climate in Africa website, deriving key metrics like 5-day mean and cumulative rainfall.
 Time series and statistical analyses revealed trends and variability in LDS characteristics.
 Visualizations, including a tree map and cumulative rainfall line graphs and bar charts communicated these insights.
 My meteorological background informed the interpretation of LDS characteristics.
 Technically, I used Excel, SQL, and Tableau.